-	There are 108 names on the west plaque and 136 on the east plaque, for a total of 244, as of May 2013.
+There are 110 names on the west plaque and 135 on the east plaque, for a total of 245, as of May 2014.
 These Americans died in 64 different foreign countries, as well as at sea.
-It must be emphasized that the names on these plaques represent only a part of the total number of Americans who die of various causes while serving their country overseas.
+It must be emphasized that the names on the plaque represent only a part of the total number of Americans who die of various causes while serving their country overseas.

-AFSA owns and maintains the plaques.
-The AFSA Awards and Plaques Committee considers proposals for additional names and makes recommendations to the AFSA Governing Board which selects the final names for inscription, based on the criteria established by the Governing Board.
+AFSA owns and maintains the plaque.
+The AFSA Awards and Plaque Committee considers proposals for additional names and makes recommendations to the AFSA Governing Board which selects the final names for inscription, based on the criteria established by the Governing Board.
 AFSA organizes unveiling ceremonies in cooperation with the Department of State when new names are added.
-At the 2013 ceremony, we added eight new names: Anne T. Smedinghoff, died in Afghanistan on April 6, 2013; the four heroes of Benghazi (Ambassador J. Christopher Stevens, Sean Smith, Glen Doherty and Ty Woods), USAID employee Ragaei Said Abdelfattah (died in a terrorist bombing in August 2012), and two Foreign Service members who died during the Vietnam war: Joseph Fandino and Francis Savage.
-The next ceremony will take place on May 2, 2014.
+The 2015 ceremony will take place on May 1.
+During that ceremony, we will honor two Foreign Service colleagues: Rayda Nadal and David Collins.